fritids/wp-birthday-users/readme.txt

 == Description ==

 This plugin will add additional fields in the profil of a user, they can fill in there birthday, choose if they want to share it and if they want to show there birthday.
+When saved, the system will generate a ICAL-file that can included in many calendar programs/plugins.

-As admin you can see a overview of all birthdays, with upcoming, passed and with some info about, how many registered birthdays, the oldest, youngest, average age.
+As admin you can see an overview of all birthdays, with upcoming, passed and with some info about, how many registered birthdays, the oldest, youngest, average age.

 == Installation ==